 A variety of classrooms are available from traditional lecture style to modern smart rooms.
 They can accommodate anywhere from 20 to 400 students.
 Most are presentation ready and can display various media.

-Whether you’re planning a yoga class, small party, or an arts and craft activity, the College offers a wide array of multi-purpose rooms across campus.
+Whether you’re planning a yoga class, small party, or an arts and craft activity, the University offers a wide array of multi-purpose rooms across campus.

 Large Event Space

 The House of Fields in SERC, the Ballroom in the Seymour Union, and the New York Room in Cooper Hall offer spaces for large events ranging from 100 - 5,500 people.
 These spaces are suitable for large speaking events, concerts, receptions, graduations, and more.

 There are many dining options on campus including two all-you-care-to-eat dining halls, a food court, convenience store, late-night pizza and sub shop, and five cafes.
 Our top rated dining facilitiesare operated by Brockport Auxiliary Service Corporation.

 SERC, Tuttle Athletic Complex, and outdoor athletic spaces provide a variety of facilities to accommodate virtuallyany sporting event.

 SERC features a 10,000 sq. ft. fitness center, running track, dedicated shot put and discus areas, four basketball courts, and tennis courts.
 The Field House can be divided by drop down net to adapt the space for large or small events and to accommodate more than one activity at any given time.

 Tuttle Athletic Complex is home to the Jim & John Vlogianitis Gymnasium, Tuttle North Ice Arena, James B. Fulton Natatorium, and Tuttle North Gymnastics Center.